 Busch Stadium is home to the National League’s Cardinals.
 The team was formerly owned by Anheuser-Busch, makers of such forgettable beers at Budweiser, Busch, and the various Bud brands.
 They were bought out in 1995 by a partnership headed by William DeWitt, Jr. of Cincinnati.
 This is the third stadium to go by the same name.
 The current stadium opened in 2006 and sits slightly to the southeast of the former stadium…part of the new stadium occupies what was the left field corner of the old stadium.
 There is a large, vacant lot where the old stadium stood and you can follow the outline of the old park.

 St. Louis is known as a baseball city.
 Its fans are acknowledged at some of the smartest baseball people around.
 Cardinal Red is a prominent color in the city.
-The team is currently the World Champion and is in 3rd place behind the Pirates and the Reds(July 2012).
+The team has won 11 World Series and is in 2nd place, a mere half game behind the Pirates.
 Here are the stats:

 Construction cost: $365 million